 - Nursing informatics courses are offered only online.
 Core courses and electives may also be taken online, although some face-to-face options are available.

-- For the required practicum, the student and advisor arrange a mutually agreeable site in the student's local area.
+- For the required practicum, you and your advisor arrange a mutually agreeable site in your local area.

 We invite our students to participate in the Summer Institute in Nursing Informatics Conference.